5 Ways To Build A Ministry Of Encouragement

 I learned a lot in seminary – how to interpret the Bible, how to preach and teach, loads of theology.
 I even learned some counseling skills and paradigms for youth ministry that have served me well.
 But the past few years, in the midst of crazy times, I’ve stumbled across something that dwarfs everything in terms of developing trust, goodwill, and love within the church.

 It is the gift of encouragement.

 This isn’t new.
 In fact, it seems so obvious I’m a little embarrassed to write about it.
 I’ve always tried to encourage people.
-It’s just that this year – when it feels like everyone is discouraged, when the animal of the year is the porcupine, and when there are a million contentious opinions flying around like those knives in the barn in Twister – encouragement is the sweet sound that rises above the screeching and brings life to the distressed, discouraged, and disheartened.
+It’s just that this year – when it feels like everyone is discouraged, when the animal of the year is the tiger, and when there are a million contentious opinions flying around like those knives in the barn in Twister – encouragement is the sweet sound that rises above the screeching and brings life to the distressed, discouraged, and disheartened.

 With that in mind, here are five ways to build a ministry of encouragement.